-Networks are natural analytic tools in modeling adversarial activities (e.g., human trafficking, illicit drug production, terrorist financial transaction) using different intelligence data sources.
-However, such activities are often covert and embedded across multiple domains and contexts.
+Networks are natural analytic tools in modeling adversarial activities (e.g., smuggling, illegal arms dealing, illicit drug production) in different contexts.
+However, such activities are often covert and embedded across multiple domains.
 They are generally not detectable and recognizable from the perspective of an isolated network, and only become apparent when multiple networks are analyzed in a joint manner.
 Thus, one of the main research topics in modeling adversarial activities is to develop effective techniques to align and fuse information from different networks into a unified representation for global analysis.
 Based on the combined network representation, an equally important research topic is on detecting and matching indicating patterns to recognize the underlining adversarial activities in the integrated network.

 Two key challenge problems involved in the modeling process include:

-The focus of this workshop is to gather together the researchers from all relevant fields to share their experience and opinions on graph mining techniques in the era of big data, with emphasis on two fundamental problems – “Connecting the dots” and “finding a needle in a haystack”, in the context of graph-based adversarial activity analytics.
-A best paper will be selected and announced in our workshop based on the collective feedback from our reviewers.
+The focus of this workshop is to gather together the researchers from all relevant fields to share their experience and opinions on addressing the two fundamental graph mining problems – “Connecting the dots” and “Finding a needle in a haystack”, in the context of adversarial activity analytics.

 Including but not limited to:

 Submissions to the workshop will be subject to a single-blind peer review process, with each submission reviewed by at least two program committee members in addition to an organizer.
-Accepted papers will be given either an oral or poster presentation slot, and made available in the workshop’s website.
+Accepted papers will be given either an oral or poster presentation slot, and will be published in the IEEE Big Data workshop proceedings.

-Papers must be submitted in PDF format according to ACM guidelines and style files to fit within 8 pages (long papers), 4 pages (short papers) or 2 pages (demo papers) including any diagrams, references and appendices.
-PDF files must have all non-standard fonts embedded.
+Papers must be submitted in PDF format according to IEEE Computer Society Proceedings Manuscript Formatting Guidelines to (Formatting Instructions, Templates) to fit within 8 pages (long papers), 4 pages (short papers) or 2 pages (demo papers) including any diagrams, references and appendices.
 Submissions must be self-contained and in English.
 After uploading your submission, please check the copy stored on the site.
-Submissions that do not follow these guidelines, or do not view or print properly, may be rejected without review.

-Submissions should be made using the EasyChair submission system.
+Submissions should be made using the Online Submission System provided by IEEE BigData.